Stevenson House, East Lothian

-Stevenson House is a mansion near the village of Haddington, East Lothian, Scotland.
+Stevenson House is a mansion near the town of Haddington, East Lothian, Scotland.

 History

 The estate was once owned by the William Douglas of Straboc before being purchased by the Sinclair family in 1624.

 A castle may have existing at the site prior to the current mansion house.
 On 16 May 1544 a residence was destroyed after the burning of Edinburgh by Lord Hertford during the Rough Wooing.
 It was rebuilt in 1560 and the current mansion house incorporates that building.